Szymongib/bookmark/README.md

 For complete usage of both the Interactive mode and the Standard mode, checkout [the usage documentation.](./docs/usage.md)

+## Migrate to new version

+If you used Bookmark in version `v0.0.x` you can import your bookmarks to `v0.1.x`.
+To see how to do it, checkout [the documentation.](./docs/import-from-previous-version.md)

 ## Groups and tags

 URLs can be added to groups and labeled with tag.
 Some groups and tags principles include: